wtlin1228/blog/content/blog/0003-design-pattern-strategy/index.md

 ### Integrate the Uploader Behavior

-Key: A `Uploader` will delegate it's loading data behavior instead of using loading data method defined in the `Uploader` class (or subclass).
+Key: A `Uploader` will delegate it's loading data behavior instead of using the loading data method defined in the `Uploader` class (or subclass).

 First I add the instance variable of type `ILoadDataBehavior`.
 Each concrete uploader object will assign to this variable a specific loading data behavior at runtime.